pikaia79/baud/doc/Architecture.md

 ### replication

-* cross-zone replication
+raft, async, and partial

-Each partition has a Raft state machine located in three 'writer-role' partitionservers of different zones.
-Actually the writer-role partitionservers run the 'multi-raft' protocol.
+Each partition has a Raft state machine located in three partitionservers of different zones, running the 'multi-raft' protocol.

-* within-zone replication

-In any zone, a partition can have any number of read-only replicas, which are served by the 'Reader-Role' partitionservers reading the underlying Baudstorage files.
+Moreover, a partition can several read-only replicas, which pull the raft log asynchronously.

 ### scalability